 - Door and Window Access Sensors for $40

-ADT combined with Samsung makes a home security system that is compatible with Samsung’s SmartThings devices, but it is mainly dedicated to ADT’s recently established DIY smart home security products.
+With Samsung, ADT makes a home security system compatible with Samsung’s SmartThings devices, but it is mainly dedicated to ADT’s recently established DIY smart home security products.

-SmartThings ADT DIY Home Security basic package includes a 7-inch large touchscreen panel, a motion detector and two doors/window sensors with the $550 price.
-It has another optional $200 expansion kit which includes a smoke detector, a water leak sensor, and a carbon monoxide detector.
+SmartThings ADT DIY Home Security basic package includes a 7-inch large touchscreen panel, a motion detector, and two doors/window sensors with the $550 price.
+It has another optional $200 expansion kit, including a smoke detector, a water leak sensor, and a carbon monoxide detector.

-As compared with other DIY security systems in this line, ADT is providing contract-free professional monitoring for the SmartThings security system.
-The professional monitoring service starts at $15/month and goes up to $35/month for complete monitoring of both home-security and life-safety products.
+As compared with other DIY security systems in this line, ADT provides contract-free professional monitoring for the SmartThings security system.
+The professional monitoring service starts at $15/month and goes up to $35/month for complete tracking of both home security and life-safety products.